alephdata/memorious/docs/buildingcrawler.md

 * `ViewForm`: Helper for VIEWSTATE in ASP-driven web sites.
 * `convert_snakecase`
 * `soviet_checksum`: Ensure a company code from [TODO: countries] is valid.
 * `search_results_total`: Extracts the total search results count from a search index page.
 Pass it the page as an html object, an xpath route to the element containing the results text, a string to check that you're looking in the right element, and a string delimiter which occurs immediately before the actual number.
+* `parse_date`: Parse a string and return a string representing the date and time.
+Optional: use format codes.
+* `iso_date`: Return a date string in ISO 8601 format.
+* `make_id`: Make a string key out of many criteria.

 #### OCR